Berat: Modern period

 Berat depicted by Edward Lear, 15 October 1848.

-A Greek school was operating in the city already from 1835.
 In the late Ottoman period, the population of Berat was 10–15,000 inhabitants, with Orthodox Christians numbering some 5,000 people of whom 3,000 spoke the Aromanian language and the rest the Albanian language.

 During the 19th century, Berat played an important part in the Albanian national revival.
 Christian merchants in Berat supported the Albanian movement.
 The Albanian revolts of 1833–1839 greatly impacted the city, especially with revolts that occurred in October 1833.
 The city's castle was surrounded by 10,000 people.
 Berat's mütesellim, Emin Aga, was forced to leave the city in the hands of the revolt's leaders.
-On October 22, 1833 the revolt's leaders drafted their requests to the Sublime Porte: they would no longer allow that Berat give soldiers to the Ottoman government.
+On October 22, 1833, the revolt's leaders drafted their requests to the Sublime Porte: they would no longer allow that Berat give soldiers to the Ottoman government.
 They also demanded that Albania's local administration be led by Albanian people.
 The Ottoman government accepted the rebels' requests and nominated some Albanian officials in the city and declared an amnesty as well.
 In August 1839 a new uprising took place in Berat.
 The inhabitants attacked the Ottoman forces and besieged them in the castle.
 Meanwhile, the rebellion spread out to the regions of Sanjak of Vlorë.
 The rebels leaders sent a petition to Sultan Abdulmejid I to have Albanian officials in administration and to put Ismail Pasha, the nephew of Ali Pasha as a general governor.
 In September 1839 the rebels captured the castle, however once again the Ottoman government postponed the application of reforms in Albania.

 Berat became a major base of support for the League of Prizren, the late 19th century Albanian nationalist alliance, while the city was also represented in the formation of southern branch of the league in Gjirokastër.
 In the First World War, a census by Austro-Hungarian occupation forces counted 6745 Orthodox Christians and 20,919 Muslims in the Berat region.